Samuel107/telekinesis-project/README.md

 	(Add anything else you can think of),
 	Manakin.

-Zero-gravity objects, originally follows animated path until manipulated?

-When manipulating object (moving, have control), have particle effect on object? (a glow to the object)
+When manipulating object (moving, have control), have particle effect or glow on object

 #### Sounds: